-I can identify the the components of the nucleus.
-I can identify the number of protons, electrons and neutrons in an element.
-I can describe an element's location based on its atomic number.

-2. cK-12 Valence Electrons
+- I can identify the components of the nucleus. - I can identify the number of protons, electrons and neutrons in an element.
+I can describe an element's location based on its atomic number. - 2.
+Reading: CK-12 Valence Electrons

-I can determine the number of valence electrons an element has based on its location.
-I can describe how valence electrons determine reactivity.

-3. Build an Atom Notes
+- I can determine the number of valence electrons an element has based on its location. - I can describe how valence electrons determine reactivity. - 3.
+Reading: Build an Atom Notes

-I can identify components and properties of subatomic particles.

-4. Breaking the Code Notes
+- I can identify components and properties of subatomic particles. - 4.
+Reading: Breaking the Code Notes

-I can describe properties and trends used to organize the periodic table.
+• I can describe properties and trends used to organize the periodic table.

-Redraw a model of a sodium atom.
+Redrawamodel of a sodium atom.
+Include the following: